 On completion of this course, the student will be able to:

-- Experience in applying theoretical, methodological and technical knowledge acquired in other parts of the programme.
+- Demonstrated experience in applying theoretical, methodological and technical knowledge acquired in other parts of the programme and in individual research.

 |Richard Johnson et al, The Practice of Cultural Studies.
 London: Sage, 2004.|